suzybrooks/RubyRailsApp/README.md

 # README

-I am Susana Karirkari.
+I am Susana Karikari.
 This is a  project on Ruby and Rails I created at the Ruby on Rails event in Kumasi.

 Project Details